A topic from the subject of Titration in Chemistry.

 Complexometric Titration:

 Determines the concentration of a metal ion using a chelating agent as the titrant.
-Indicator: Eriochrome Black T (for calcium and magnesium).
+Eriochrome Black T is a common indicator for the determination of calcium and magnesium ions.

 Precipitation Titration: